-Key Stage 1
+EYFS and Key Stage 1

-Children are introduced to ideas about how to keep healthy and the role of drugs as medicines.
+Children are introduced to ideas about how to keep healthy and that some things can cause harm.

 Key Stage 2

 Children are introduced to the fact that whilst all medicines are drugs, not all drugs are medicines.
 They also begin to be aware of the harmful effects on health of abuse of tobacco (including e-cigarettes), alcohol and other drugs.